REST API

 ```

-The response wil include the Plan ID:
+The response includes the generated or accepted plan ID:

 ```json